 Instant Pot (or Stovetop) Copycat Recipe for Rubio’s Pinto Beans

-Rubio’s Pinto Beans are easy to make at home in your Instant Pot, electric pressure cooker, or stovetop pressure cooker!
+This Copycat Recipe for Rubio’s Pinto Beans is easy to make at home in your Instant Pot, electric pressure cooker, or stovetop pressure cooker!
 And these delicious beans are low-glycemic, gluten-free, dairy-free, vegan, and South Beach Diet friendly.
 Use the Diet-Type Index to find more recipes like this one.

 When I lived in my old house I was mildly infatuated with the pinto beans from Rubios, a popular Fresh-Mex fast food restaurant.
 Rubios is famous for fish tacos, but when I go there I’m usually getting a salad, sometimes with Rubio’s Pinto Beans, which are loaded with flavor.
 The menu declares the pinto beans are “not refried” and the creamy, slightly chunky beans are served plain, with no cheese or toppings.
 To me Rubios beans have the absolute perfect creaminess and flavor that makes pinto beans so delicious.